 A good rule of thumb is one in twenty-five stumbles for the same domain or blog.
 Looking at this screen shot of my own stumbles, I did not do Disaboom any favours with these stumbles.
 This is another reason why learning how to use StumbleUpon correctly is so important.
 Doing the wrong thing, despite good intentions, can have disastrous consequences.

 The occasion thumb up and review for yours truly, the Left Thumb Blogger, is very much appreciated!
 Too many will result in the opposite affect than you intended.

 I have found there is much more to using StumbleUpon than I realized.
 Here are a few resources to help you get started:

 - StumbleRush Course (I highly recommend this course.
 Note: the videos are not yet captioned.)

-Happy stumbling!If you enjoyed this post, consider buying me a cafe mocha.
+Happy stumbling!If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.